How to refer to numerical information

 There are four main ways that management information can be published.
 It can be published as:

 - the release schedule of planned official statistics that can be changed to included relevant management information

 - an ad hoc official statistics release

-It is important that releases are clearly labelled as ‘management information’, ‘official statistics’, or ‘National Statistics’, as appropriate.
+It is important that releases are clearly labelled as ‘management information’, ‘official statistics’, or ‘accredited official statistics’, as appropriate.

 Scenarios and case studies